Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Preliminaries

 Here, $w_v^{(t)}$ and $w_f^{(t)}$ are weights for data errors and measurement errors, respectively.
 Conventionally, they are defined as follows \cite{planar}:

 For the details on the definition of the weights, see Appendix \ref{appendix:a}.

 Note that an error probability distribution used in Eqs.~\eqref{weight_data_previous} and \eqref{weight_meas_previous} needs to be estimated.
 So far, several methods have been proposed to estimate the error probability distribution in this context.
 Refs.~ \cite{surface_circuit_threshold5,sundaresan2023demonstrating,PhysRevX.10.011022,zhang2023facilitating} have proposed methods to estimate the error probability distribution by analytically counting possible error events.
-In Ref.~\cite{spitz2018adaptive,google2021exponential}, by calculating the expected values of the syndrome from sufficient syndrome data, the error probability distribution is estimated.
+In Refs.~\cite{spitz2018adaptive,google2021exponential}, the error probability distribution is estimated by calculating the expected values of the syndrome from appropriate syndrome data.
 In Ref.~\cite{wang2023dgr}, the error probability distribution is estimated by repeatedly decoding the obtained syndrome.